dcortez0817/CODE-ALONG/README.md

 # CODE-ALONG

-practice assignments and projects for Dev10 program
+This repository was contains my practice assignments and projects for Genesis10 Dev10 program.